B1n4Ryb2D455/REACTmapsapp/README.md

 - click on a venue to display information
 - alternatively, you can tab to a venue or use the search input field to filter the venues and click the one you would like to see    information about

+## Ofline use
+- The service worker for this project does not work in development, but will function in production